 Akari in Schools is currently available only to New York City schools.
 Programs can be scheduled in English, Spanish, or Japanese.
 The Akari in Schools kit includes the Akari 1N light sculpture, a lightbulb, and a teacher’s curriculum guide.
-One class is scheduled per virtual program.
-Each classroom teacher must complete the application form for their classroom only.
-We cannot accept multiple classrooms in one application form.
-Apply here:

 Art at Home lessons are scheduled for micro-school, family, friends, and community groups who are looking for ways to connect with art.
 Join us for a 45-minute live online session where we engage with work by Isamu Noguchi, and then make art or participate in theater games together.
 All programs are catered to students’ ages and abilities.
 Themes are listed below.

 The fee is $100 per session, for up to 12 participants (grades K-12).
 Programs can be scheduled in English, Spanish, or Japanese on Monday through Friday with at least two weeks advance notice.